NDScripts/abduction/README.md

 # N&D Scripts
-If you have problem open ticket
+If you have any problem open ticket

 # Links
 https://discord.gg/pfJAdSwpSD